-Clayton State University waives GRE and GMAT admissions exams for 2020 applicants
+Clayton State University waives GRE and GMAT admissions exams for 2020 and 2021 applicants

-Clayton State University is making it easier for prospective students to apply to graduate programs for the summer and fall 2020 semesters by waiving the GRE and GMAT admissions exams.
+Clayton State University is making it easier for prospective students to apply to graduate programs for the fall 2020, spring 2021, summer 2021, and fall 2021 semesters by waiving the GRE and GMAT admissions exams.
 The university’s School of Graduate Studies made the decision to accommodate applicants affected by nationwide stay-at-home orders due to the spread of COVID-19.

 “Even as we navigate these unusual circumstances, the School of Graduate Studies is committed to helping our prospective graduate students continue their educational journeys,” says Dr. J. Celeste Walley-Jean, dean of the School of Graduate Studies.